-The diamond window requires reliable cooling, but a water-based technique risks corrosion.
+The diamond window requires reliable cooling, but a waterbased technique risks corrosion.
 For that reason, silicone oil was successfully used as coolant for the first time.
-During their longstanding cooperation, Reuter Technologie and the Karlsruhe Institute for Technology have developed their skills in soldering diamond and copper with special copper-silver-titanium solders.
-Soldering provides the basis for constructing a diamond window, which after further soldering is mounted in a stainless steel housing and used in a standard millimetre wavelength transfer line.
-Soldering together these two very different materials to produce a vacuum-tight seal represented a special challenge during the manufacture of the diamond windows with their integrated cooling.
+During their longstanding cooperation, Reuter Technologie and the Karlsruhe Institute of Technology have developed their skills in soldering diamond and copper with special copper-silvertitanium solders.
+Diamond Materials in Freiburg is now also successfully soldering diamond disks into copper structures.
+This soldering provides the basis for building a diamond window, which, after a further soldering step, is surrounded by a stainless steel housing and built into a standard millimetre wave transmission line.
+During the manufacture of the diamond windows with integrated cooling, the soldering of the different materials with the simultaneous requirement of high vacuum strength provided a particular challenge.

-Currently, work is underway to develop a 1.5-megawatt gyrotron for continuous operation at Wendelstein 7-X and to upgrade the transmission lines for the use of twelve instead of now 10 microwave sources.
-Part of this project to increase the heating power at Wendelstein 7-X is a new industrial contract with Thales for the construction of a 1.5-megawatt prototype source.
+Currently, work is underway to develop a 1.5-megawatt gyrotron for continuous operation at Wendelstein 7-X and to upgrade the transmission lines for the use of twelve instead of now ten microwave sources.
+Part of this project to increase the heating power at Wendelstein 7-X is a new industrial contract with Thales Electron Devices for the construction of a 1.5-megawatt prototype source.
 The design of this gyrotron is based on the successful Wendelstein 7-X gyrotron, which also forms the basis for the European gyrotron for the international experimental reactor ITER.
+All these improvements in the concept and the technical details have opened up new ways for manufacturing high-power microwave tubes required in communications technology, materials technology, the International Thermonuclear Experimental Reactor (ITER) fusion experiment and the first fusion power plant, "DEMO".
+Thales Electron Devices, as the primary contractor, has gained extensive knowledge through the execution of these contracts and is now significantly better positioned in the market.
+With the acquired expertise, Diamond Materials and Reuter Technologie have also clearly improved their position for winning future contracts.